 River of Doubt, Candice Millard

-Historical non-fiction at its finest from Candice Millard, a former NY Times and National Geographic writer.
+A riveting adventure about Theordore Roosevelt’s exploration of the Amazon.
+Historical fiction at its finest from Candice Millard, a former NY Times and National Geographic writer.

 Destiny of the Republic, Candice Millard

 We use Amazon Affiliate links for some of our recommendations.
 Funds raised from Amazon will be donated to a charity chosen by the children.
 The current pick is the International Rescue Committee.
 We also love the Oregon Humane Society!